Teen drowning victim’s name released

 Marco David Chapman, of Three Rivers, was swimming with friends when he tried to swim across the St. Joseph River and the current swept him under, according to witnesses.

 Chapman was a student at Three Rivers High School.
-The Three Rivers High School Crisis Response Team will be providing emotional support for students in the main office of the high school today from 9 a.m. to 12 p.m., according to authorities.
+The Three Rivers High School Crisis Response Team provided emotional support for students in the main office of the high school on Thursday.

 The following agencies assisted in the search and recovery: Michigan State Police, St. Joseph County Sheriff’s Department and Marine Patrol, St. Joseph County Dive Rescue, St. Joseph County Emergency Management and Victim Services.